ksator/automation_summit_Q3_2018/README.md

 ```
 $ sudo usermod -aG docker $USER
 ```

+#### Verify you installed properly Docker on ubuntu host minion1
-exit the ssh session to your Ubuntu and open an new ssh session to your Ubuntu:
+exit the ssh session to minion1 and open an new ssh session to minion1 and run these commands:
 ```
 $ docker run hello-world